backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Introduction.md

 	- **Idempotent**: We can run the code multiple times and every time we run it will only make changes required to bring the environment in the defined state.

 - ***Server Templating***:
-	- Pre installed software and dependencies
+	- Preinstall software and dependencies
 	- Virtual machine and docker images
 	- *Immutable infrastructure: Once the VM or container is deployed it is designed to remain unchanged*.